banzaicloud/koperator/charts/kafka-operator/README.md

 `imagePullSecrets` | Image pull secrets can be set | `[]` `replicaCount` | Operator replica count can be set | `1` `alertManager.enable` | AlertManager can be enabled | `true`
+`alertManager.permissivePeerAuthentication.create` | Permissive PeerAuthentication (Istio resource) for AlertManager can be created | `true`
 `nodeSelector` | Operator pod node selector can be set | `{}` `tolerations` | Operator pod tolerations can be set | `[]` `affinity` | Operator pod affinity can be set | `{}`